firstdraft/guides/loops-in-ruby.md

 So it's important to clear up fuzziness now about the pure Ruby parts of it.

+## Challenge

-Challenge: If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

 Can you find the sum of all the multiples of 3 or 5 below 1000?